thisistheplace/openwindenergy/INSTALL.md

 This should load the `qgis.core` Python module without generating errors.
 If so, press `CTRL-D` to quit QGIS Python and continue with the installation process.

 ### Set up PostGIS
-Enter the commands below to set up a new PostGIS database for Open Wind:
+Enter the commands below to set up a new PostGIS database for Open Wind Energy:

 ```
 sudo service postgresql restart